eclipse-che/che-operator/README.md

 ### Pre-Reqs: /tmp/keycloak_provision and oauth_provision files

-The operator grabs these files and replaces values to get a string used as exec command to configure Keycloak.
+The Operator takes these files and replaces values to get a string used as the `exec` command to configure Keycloak.
 Make sure you run the following before running/debugging:

 ```